Pylons/pyramid/docs/quick_tutorial/authentication.rst

 Unlike many web frameworks, Pyramid includes a built-in but optional security model for authentication and authorization.
 This security system is intended to be flexible and support many needs.
-In this security model, authentication (who are you) and authorization (what are you allowed to do) are not just pluggable, but decoupled.
+In this security model, authentication (who are you) and authorization (what are you allowed to do) are pluggable.
 To learn one step at a time, we provide a system that identifies users and lets them log out.

 In this example we chose to use the bundled :class:`pyramid.authentication.AuthTktCookieHelper` helper to store the user's logged-in state in a cookie.